Skip to content

 [ o.k. ] Looking for user patches in [ userpatches/kernel/sunxi-edge ]

-Patch with same file name in userpatches directory tree substitutes one in patch.
-To replace a patch provided by Armbian maintainers, copy it from patch to corresponding directory in userpatches and edit it to your needs.
-To disable a patch, create empty file in corresponding directory in userpatches.
+Patches with the same file name and path in the userpatches directory tree override those one in the patch directory.
+To replace a patch provided by Armbian maintainers, copy it from patch to the corresponding directory in userpatches and edit it to your needs.
+To disable a patch, create an empty file in the corresponding directory in userpatches.

 User provided configuration

-If file userpatches/lib.config exists, it will be called and can override the particular kernel and u-boot versions.
+If the file userpatches/lib.config exists, it will be called and can override the particular kernel and u-boot versions.
 It can also add additional packages to be installed, by adding to PACKAGE_LIST_ADDITIONAL.
-For a comprehensive list of available variables, look through lib/configuration.sh.
+For a comprehensive list of available variables, look through lib/functions/configuration/main-config.sh.
 Some examples of what you can change:

 Text Only